-To use this feature, place one or more REPLACE tags at the beginning of the document, before the PRE or LEGACY tag.
-Replacement operations are applied to all lines following the PRE or LEGACY tag, including acting on any tags contained there.
+To use this feature, place one or more REPLACE tags at the beginning of the document, before the BODY tag.
+Replacement operations are applied to all lines following the BODY tag, including acting on any tags contained there.
 It is also possible for a REPLACE action to replace plain text with a tag (with the normal requirement that in LEGACY mode a TRIGGER character must be used).